CAT 2023 will be held in November, 2023.

 In 2011, International Finance Corporation has itself launched an MFI namely Utkarsh in Uttar Pradesh and Bihar for the development of the MF in two of the most poor states in India.
 It is poised to to increase access to finance and microfinance services in relatively under-served areas.
 With IFC’s support, Utkarsh is working to diversify its products, develop sound internal systems and processes, and introduce a system of social audit.
 The company aims to reach an estimated 250,000 women borrowers by June 2013.

 The potential of microfinance to ensure financial inclusion and thereby inclusive development is not hidden from anybody and therefore aforesaid challenges must be redressed on urgent basis. a better understanding of the diversity of women’s livelihood and a better understanding of the range of constraints, motivations, skills and capabilities of women through the livelihood framework might help in better operation of microfinance services.

-For such topics of Basic understanding on the subject matter which will keep you motivated to crack GD & PI at CAT 2016, NMAT, XAT, SNAP and forthcoming exams MAT 2016, ATMA, MAHCET 2017, CMAT 2017 along with various other state specific MBA entrance tests.
+For such topics of Basic understanding on the subject matter which will keep you motivated to crack GD & PI at CAT 2018, NMAT, XAT, SNAP and forthcoming exams ATMA, MAHCET 2018, CMAT 2018 along with various other state-specific MBA entrance tests.
 This would also be useful for WAT, Extempore speaking, Essays.

 Stay ahead and Stay inspired with MBA Rendezvous